yugabyte/yugabyte-db/docs/content/latest/develop/learn/sql-nosql.md

 Applications and cloud services depend on databases for a variety of built-in features.
 These can include the ability to perform multi-row transactions, JSON or document support, secondary indexes, automatic data expiry with TTLs, and so on.

-Here is a table that lists some of the important features that YugabyteDB supports, and which of Yugabyte DB's APIs to use in order to achieve these features.
+Here is a table that lists some of the important features that YugabyteDB supports, and which of YugabyteDB's APIs to use in order to achieve these features.
 Note that typically, multiple databases are deployed in order to achieve these features.

 | Database features  | YugabyteDB - Cassandra-compatible YCQL API | YugabyteDB - Redis-compatible YEDIS API|
 | --------------- | ---------------- | ------------------ |